|

-Cardiac Rehab Program - Recovery Tip!
+Cardiac Rehabilitation Program – Patient Recovery Tip!

 Not only will a good cardiac rehab program stimulate your healing, the mental benefits of spending time with other cardiac surgery patients is very inviting, supportive and… FUN!
+Also, there several reports that cardiac rehab may help reduce the chances of cardiac depression after surgery.

 My cardiac rehab center was at Torrance Memorial Hospital in Los Angeles.
-The cardiac rehab center was a phenomenal facility with very supportive cardiac nurses and over 100, recovering heart patients.
+The cardiac rehab center was a phenomenal facility with very supportive cardiac nurses and over 100 recovering heart patients.
 Some of the patients had angioplasty, some patients had heart valve repair and some patients had heart valve replacements.
 Sharing stories and learning from each other at the cardiac rehab center was a phenomenal experience.

 Keep on tickin!